Regulatory & Compliance

 It’s Official!
 The Patient-Driven Payment Model Begins October 1, 2019

-The FY 2019 SNF PPS Final Rule definitively established the Patient-Driven Groupings Model, or PDPM, as the new prospective payment system for Medicare Part A in the SNF on October 1, 2019.
+The FY 2019 SNF PPS Final Rule definitively established the Patient-Driven Payment Model, or PDPM, as the new prospective payment system for Medicare Part A in the SNF on October 1, 2019.
 After considering the almost 300 comments received from stakeholders, CMS finalized PDPM with only a few modifications from what was proposed back in April 2018.
 Developed as a payment model that “derives payment classifications almost exclusively from verifiable resident characteristics,” PDPM separately identifies and adjusts five different case-mix components for the varied needs and characteristics of an individual resident’s care.
 These are then combined with a non-case mix component to form the full SNF PPS per diem rate for a given resident.

 - Payment updates